synfinatic/aws-sso-cli/docs/commands.md

 the new version.
 Once the new version is installed, `--uninstall-pre-19` will refuse to run so you will have to either manually edit the file or run `--uninstall`, then `--uninstall-pre-19` and finally `--install` again.

+### reconfig

+Allows you to re-run through the configuration wizard and update your AWS SSO CLI config file (`~/.aws-sso/config.yaml`).
+Useful for taking advantage of some of the new settings if you've upgraded from a previous version!

 ## Environment Variables